ropensci/birdsize/review_edits.md

 > In filter_bbs_survey(), package data are loaded with unidentified_species <- unidentified_species.
 I am not sure that is the recommended way to internally use package data.
 I noticed Matt also brought this up so I would follow his advice there.
 > ```

 I've removed these calls loading internal data.
 This has introduced the NOTES of "no visible binding for global variable".
+[RMD - Check that this is still the case when next connected to wifi]

 > In simulate_populations(), the error checking routines that cause
 > failure if things like mean and standard deviation aren't provided is